History of Seguin Valley Golf Club

 To complement the wild nature of the landscape, a handsome, rugged, rustic clubhouse design was commissioned—a nearly 15,000 sq. ft. log-style pine structure built by Mennonites in St. Jacobs, Ontario, with each log numbered, before being reassembled on its permanent site at Seguin Valley.
 An iconic 40-foot B.C. cedar thrusts up from the basement through the centre of the distinctive red-roofed clubhouse, which finally opened in 2013 and now includes a 3,000 sq. ft. patio.

 Sadly, Mr. McRae never got to see the final product, having passed away in 2004.
-His estate sought a new owner for the next five years, before closing the course in 2009, with superintendent Hudswell overseeing its maintenance that season.
+His estate sought a new owner for the next five years, before closing the course in 2009.

 Seguin sprung back to life in 2010, reopening to the public on June 15.
 Three days earlier, Mike Feldman had arrived on the grounds and toured the Seguin property.
 Recognizing the great potential of the facility, Feldman, a former chartered account who founded TPP Warehousing and TPP Services to warehouse and distribute newsprint for several major newspapers, tendered an offer.
 The deal closed on Sept.
 30, 2010, and Feldman has worked tirelessly ever since to complete the vision of the original owner.